d2l-ai/d2l-en/chapter_computer-vision/kaggle-gluon-cifar10.md

 ## Summary

-* We can create an `ImageFolderDataset` instance to read the data set containing the original image files.
+* We can create an `ImageFolderDataset` instance to read the dataset containing the original image files.
 * We can use convolutional neural networks, image augmentation, and hybrid programming to take part in an image classification competition.

 ## Exercises

-* Use the complete CIFAF-10 data set for the Kaggle competition.
+* Use the complete CIFAF-10 dataset for the Kaggle competition.
 Change the `batch_size` and number of epochs `num_epochs` to 128 and 100, respectively.
 See what accuracy and ranking you can achieve in this competition.
 * What accuracy can you achieve when not using image augmentation?
 * Scan the QR code to access the relevant discussions and exchange ideas about the methods used and the results obtained with the community.
 Can you come up with any better techniques?